snitish/dsptools/README.md

 dsptools
 ========

-A collection of Digital Signal Processing algorithms implemented in C++
+dsptools is a collection of easy-to-use Digital Signal Processing algorithms implemented in C++.
+The emphasis is to make this library light, portable and easy to integrate with your code.